fruit/sfCacheTaggingPlugin/README.markdown

-Tagging a cache is a concept that was invented in the same time by many developers ([Andrey Smirnoff](http://www.smira.ru), [Dmitryj Koteroff](http://dklab.ru/lib/Dklab_Cache/) and, perhaps, by somebody else)
+Tagging a cache is a concept that was invented in the same time by many developers ([Andrey Smirnoff](http://www.smira.ru), [Dmitryj Koteroff](http://dklab.ru/lib/Dklab_Cache/) and, perhaps, by somebody else).

 This software was developed inspired by Andrey Smirnoff's theoretical work [Cache tagging with Memcached (on Russian)](http://www.smira.ru/tag/memcached/).